INFORMATION FOR PROFESSIONALS

 See For Yourself...

 The following video was produced by Stop At 4 and the Longview (Washington) Fire Department.
 It provides insight into the problem of child window falls, the different prevention strategies, and the operational implications on a fire department and their search and rescue obligations at a fire.

 Portland (Oregon) Fire & Rescue firefighter Jason Cunningham found his own child to be a victim of a window fall.
 Jason provided this video as a training tool for helping educate firefighters about the child window falls.

 Child Window Fall Prevention Tip Sheet - Click HERE

 Child Window Fall White Paper - Read this detailed document containing the connections of child window fall prevention to the codes and standards designed to ensure appropriate devices and technology.
 Click HERE

 Professional Endorsements of Safety - Professionals who have explored the issue of child window fall prevention realize there is no conflict between safeguarding a window for children and maintaining that same window as a means of emergency access for firefighters or a route of emergency escape for residents.
-Visit our page offering professional endorsements.
+To visit our page offering professional endorsements, click HERE.